 Fortunately the story doesn’t end there for the light broke through when Eve bore a third son called Seth.
 He was the first of a different generation.
 The scripture records, “Then began men to call upon the name of the Lord” (Genesis 4:26).
 Light dawned!

 As with Cain, Seth’s genealogy is also recorded throughout the first day of the ‘Redemptive Week’, but those mentioned in his lineage walked in the light of God.
 At the end of this first day (of 1,000 years), just as the day is coming to a close, Enoch, the 7th from Adam, walked so closely with God that he was taken into the very presence of God.
 He chose the righteous path, which is the path of light.
 “Enoch walked with God; then he was no more, because God took him away” (Genesis 5:24).
 This righteous genealogy also becomes very significant in later parts of Scripture because it’s the beginning of the royal lineage to Christ who is the ‘Light of the World'.
 We need to remind ourselves that, “The path of the righteous is like the first gleam of dawn, shining ever brighter till the full light of day” (Proverbs 4:18).
-Charles has mentioned throughout this web site that anything to do with the number 7 is profoundly linked with end times - we too shall be taken into the presence of the Lord on the 7th day of the 'Redemptive Week'.
+Charles has mentioned throughout this web site, and in his book on end times, that anything to do with the number 7 is profoundly linked with end times - we too shall be taken into the presence of the Lord on the 7th day of the 'Redemptive Week'.

 B. DAY 2.

 The Creation and Separation of the Seas Above and Below.